-Getting the leadership and management team onboard with the entire idea of PaaS is crucial.
-Committing to PaaS is an organization-wide change with a cultural, business, and technological impact.
+Getting the leadership and management team onboard with the entire idea of EaaS is crucial.
+Committing to EaaS is an organization-wide change with a cultural, business, and technological impact.
 Senior management may see any big moves as a risk, and it could be challenging to have them all on the same page.

 Hiring the right people

-How can you overcome the challenges of Product-as-a-Service?
+How can you overcome the challenges of Equipment-as-a-Service?

-The first thing to do once you've decided to implement PaaS is to assess where you are in the transition journey and begin analyzing and preparing a list of all the gaps you must address.
-Here are eight steps to consider to becoming PaaS-ready:
+The first thing to do once you've decided to implement EaaS is to assess where you are in the transition journey and begin analyzing and preparing a list of all the gaps you must address.
+Here are eight steps to consider to becoming EaaS-ready:

 1. Assess the investment and return